Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: RESULTS DISCUSSION

-Figure \ref{fig:network-1x2-aqlvq-vs-time} compares the effectiveness of myopic (0 hop) and farsighted (1 hop) control policies in managing queue lengths at two intersections.
-The myopic control, which only considers immediate queue lengths, results in a sharp increase in the queue length on the first eastbound link (EB1), failing to efficiently manage traffic flow.
-In contrast, the farsighted control, which incorporates broader network information, allocates green time more effectively across the intersections, leading to lower peak queue lengths and more balanced eastbound and southbound queue lengths.
-This comparison highlights the critical advantage of multi-hop upstream pressures and potentials into control strategies that significantly reduce congestion in tested scenarios.
+Consistent with the control action in Figure \ref{fig:network-1x2-action-vs-time}, the queue lengths under the myopic and farsighted agents are compared in Figure \ref{fig:network-1x2-aqlvq-vs-time}.
+The myopic agent results in a sharp increase in the queue length on the eastbound.
+In contrast, the farsighted agent has lower peak queue lengths and more balanced eastbound and southbound queue lengths.
+The sudden increase of eastbound phase duration for the myopic agent is because no new vehicles are generated after timestep 20, and southbound queues are cleared at timestep 22, thus the myopic agent can finally assign maximal allowed green time to clear eastbound queues.
+This comparison highlights the advantage of multi-hop upstream pressures and potentials into the RL agent design that significantly reduce congestion in tested scenarios.

-The comparison between the proposed method and baselines are listed in Table \ref{tab:performance-comparison}.
-The proposed farsighted control beats the pre-timed control method (Webster), and the reinforcement learning method (PressLight), under all demand levels.
-Webster method has the worst performance as it is not adaptive to the dynamic demand.
-The performance of PressLight is similar but slightly worse compared to our method with 0-hop upstream in undersaturated and heavily saturated demand levels, because PressLight - with pressure-based reward - would deliberately hold vehicles upstream to achieve the minimization of pressure, whereas our potential-based reward encourages vehicles to move downstream.